ProVolver Haptic Pistol

 What are channels?

-To operate, the Companion App catches in-game signals, converts them and send them to your devices, making them kick.
+To operate, the Companion App catches in-game controllers' vibration signals, converts them and sends them to your devices, making them kick and rumble.

 These signals go through Channels.

 There are 6 of them.
-By default, the signal will go through the 6 channels and your device will kick.
+By default, the signal will go through all 6 channels and your device will react.

 Why are channels important?

-If you have 2 or more haptic devices, channels allow them to kick separetly.
+If you have 2 distinct haptic devices, channels allow them to kick separately.

-Doing so, you avoid the ProVolver Pistol kicking when you use your ForceTube Rifle for example.
+Doing so, you would avoid the ProVolver to kicking when you use your ForceTube Rifle, for example.

-Or if you have a pair of ProVolver haptic pistols, you only want to feel the recoil on the hand holding the gun that's firing it.
+Or if you have a pair of ProVolvers, and you only want to feel the recoil on the hand holding the gun that's firing it, it's possible by using the channels.

 Special channels for some games